jebr/linux-scripts/README.md

 # Footer

-Leave a :star: in GitHub if you found this automation scripts helpful.
+:star: this project in GitHub if you found this automation scripts helpful.